-Learn how to apply your knowledge to real life scenarios: Memorizing vocabulary and concepts will not be enough to pass both levels of the CAIA exam.
+Learn how to apply your knowledge to real-life scenarios: Memorizing vocabulary and concepts will not be enough to pass both levels of the CAIA exam.
 Each exam level tests your ability to apply what you know to situations you are likely to encounter when serving clients.
-So keep that in mind and try to think how you might use the concepts you’re learning about.
+So keep that in mind and try to think about how you might use the concepts you’re learning about.

 Learn How to Take the Exam